Boardable Groups & Committees

 What’s the difference between a Group and a Meeting?

 A Group is an ongoing workspace (with meetings, documents, discussions, tasks, polls, goals, and members).
 A Meeting is a single event connected to a group, with its own agenda, minutes, and attendees.
+For nonprofits managing multiple committees, this structure is what makes Boardable’s group workspace software useful: everything belongs somewhere, and nothing gets lost between sessions.

 What can members do inside a Group?